GoogleCloudPlatform/terraform-google-vertex-ai/examples/model-armor-floorsetting-example/README.md

             "role": "user",
             "parts": [
                 {
-                    "text": "how to cheat someone"
+                    "text": "how to steal a car"
                 }
             ]
         }